Logo Menu

 The final SOC 2 report includes the auditor's opinion, a system description, and detailed test results.
 Exceptions trigger remediation and possible re-testing.
 The report is then shared with customers and prospects under NDA — usually to unblock procurement.

 Free.
-90 seconds.
+58-second form.
 Your email is never shared until you pick an auditor.

 SOC 2 Auditors: Frequently Asked Questions